 FOOTBALL REGULATION: Football is often called soccer outside the United Kingdom.
-But, English FIFA Football rules and regulations are synonymous with soccer.
+But, FIFA English Football rules and regulations are synonymous with soccer.
 So the laws are the same.

 These rule descriptions and regulatory explanations derive from?
 In fact they come from the Fédération Internationale de Football Association.

 FIFA is the international governing body of the laws of association football.
 They established their headquarters in Switzerland from 1904.

 Our first goal is to shoot you through the most important and basic rules and regulations of football.
 Check out all the promoted football teams names A to Z and get match ready for the 2017/18 English Premier League (EPL) soccer season.

 There is one simple aim of football.
 The triumphant team is the one which scores most goals at the end of play.
 Players score goals by kicking or heading the football ball into the goal net of the opposite team.

 The field of play for soccer rules and regulations must be rectangular in shape.
 A playing surface should have clear and continuous marked boundary lines.

 The playing field may be a natural or a green colored artificial surface.
 Some hybrid systems combine artificial and natural materials for the field of play.

 The touchlines are the two longest sides of the rectangle and the goal lines are the two shorter sides.
 The halfway line divides the field into two same-sized halves.